 Socialization is especially important for reserved dogs.
 A Saluki puppy will benefit from puppy kindergarten and regular exposure to strangers or extended family.
 Be sure to take them to parks and have them interact with other dogs.

 What about swimming?
 Can Salukis swim?
-Indeed, they can be taught to swim, but Saluki dogs aren’t a particularly water-loving breed.
+Indeed, they can be taught to swim, but these dogs aren’t a particularly water-loving breed.
 Still, every dog is different.
 For all you know, your dog may just love swimming.

 Saluki Health and Care